BrysonMcI/Skitter/README.md

 The flask stack here is nginx, gunicorn, and obviously flask.
 The docker compose file will handle all of this.
 Enter the Follow-Unfollow directory and run:

 `docker-compose up`

+## Ruby Setup
+Ruby on rails, nginx, and puma stack all with docker compose.

+`docker-compose up`